ARWNI2S/TheCorporateWars/whitepaper/game-basics/polities/institutions/science-council.md

 Players can interact with the Council to register discoveries, secure patents, or validate technologies before third parties.

 {% hint style="success" %}
-Council recognition unlocks mechanical benefits such as bonuses to academic reputation, preference in scientific tenders, legal protection in intellectual property disputes, and even access to grants or transstellar research programs.
+Council recognition unlocks mechanical benefits such as bonuses to academic reputation, preference in scientific tenders, legal protection in intellectual property disputes, and even access to grants or interstellar research programs.
 {% endhint %}

 The Council may also act as a neutral arbiter in scientific conflicts or as a source of research contracts, enabling players to leverage technical achievements as tools for diplomacy, propaganda, or commerce.